On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

-where $Q_-=(a+C_1 r^\beta,a+C_2 r^\beta) \times B(x,\delta r)$, and $Q_+=(a+C_3 r^\beta,a+C_4 r^\beta) \times B(x,\delta r)$.
+where $Q_-=(a+C_1 r^\beta,a+C_2 r^\beta) \times B(x,\delta r)$ and $Q_+=(a+C_3 r^\beta,a+C_4 r^\beta) \times B(x,\delta r)$.

+We briefly review some earlier works on Harnack inequalities, referring the reader to \cite{Kas} for a more detailed survey of the literature.
+In a series of celebrated works, Moser showed EHI and PHI(2) for uniformly elliptic divergence form operators on $\mathbb{R}^n$ \cite{Mo1,Mo2}.
+Cheng, Li and Yau obtained gradient estimates that imply \ref{EHI-int} and PHI(2) for Riemannian manifolds with non-negative Ricci curvature \cite{CY,LY,Yau}.
+Grigor'yan and Saloff-Coste independently characterized PHI(2) using the volume doubling property and the Poincar\'e inequality \cite{Gri,Sal}.
+This characterization was extended to $\on{PHI(\beta)}$ by Barlow, Bass and Kumagai \cite{BB04, BBK}.
+A similar characterization of the simpler elliptic Harnack inequality remained open until recently \cite{Bas13,BM,BCM}.

 Note that every harmonic function lifts to a caloric function.
 More precisely, if $h$ is harmonic on $B(x,r)$, then $u(t,x)= h(x)$ is caloric on $(a,b) \times B(x,r)$ for all $b >a$.
-This lift immediately shows that
+This lift immediately shows that \footnote{To be precise, while for various purposes it is convenient to formulate \ref{EHI-int} without assuming the boundedness of non-negative harmonic functions $h$, we follow for simplicity the formulation of \ref{PHI-int} in \cite[Subsection 3.1]{BGK} which a priori requires the boundedness of non-negative caloric functions $u$, and then \eqref{e:p-ehi} is obvious only under the extra assumption of the boundedness of $h$.
+It turns out that this extra assumption can be dropped, but the proof of this fact is non-trivial; see Theorem \ref{t:phichar} and its proof for details.}

 However, the converse of the above implication fails.
-In particular, Delmotte constructs an example of space that satisfies EHI but fails to satisfy $\on{PHI(\beta)}$ for any $\beta>0$ \cite{Del} (see also \cite{BCM}).
+Indeed, Delmotte has constructed an example of a space that satisfies EHI but fails to satisfy $\on{PHI(\beta)}$ for any $\beta>0$ \cite{Del} (see also \cite{BCM}).
 Nevertheless, one can characterize the elliptic Harnack inequality in terms of the parabolic Harnack inequality \cite{BM,BCM}.